bureau14/qdb-api-r/README.md

 install.packages("quasardb")
 ```
 -->
-On Unix-like systems, if you have quasardb C API installed system-wide, you can install quasardb from [GitHub](https://github.com/bureau14/qdb-api-r) using the following snippet:
+On Unix-like systems, if you have quasardb C API installed system-wide, you can install quasardb R API directly from [GitHub](https://github.com/bureau14/qdb-api-r) as follows:

 ``` r
 if (!requireNamespace("devtools", quietly = TRUE)) {